cekvenich/www/www/post/comp/story2.md

 star elements.

 By using components we can develop interactive applications that are easier to maintain.
-The compoment will encapsulate its code.
+The component will encapsulate its code.
 As a result, the page markup will look cleaner and if done right, the component will be re-useable.

 RIOT.js is one of several web component libraries.
 We use it here because it is easy to learn.
 You can always